Zendro-dev/Zendro-dev.github.io/api_graphql.md

 | `iRegexp` | case insensitive pattern matching via regular expression | `value: "^[a\|b\|c]"` |
 | `notIRegexp` | negated `iRegexp` | `value: "^[a\|b\|c]"`

+**Note:** For now Zendro only supports the `i` flag for regular expressions to search case-insesitive via the `iRegexp` / `notIRegexp` operators.
+Since the syntax for regular expression varies between storagetypes to a certain degree, there might be some unexpected edge cases.

 ##### Comparative operators
 | Operator | Description | Example |
 | --- | --- | --- |